doriansoru/e4code/README.md

 *   **Tabbed Interface:** Supports opening multiple files in separate tabs.

 *   **Directory Tree:** Will have a tree view for the currently open directory.

-*   **Unsaved Changes Prompt:** If a file is modified and the user tries to create a new file or close the current one, it will prompt to save changes.